henriqueboaventura/jquery.placeholder.fix/README.md

 Options
 -------
-The plugin has the option to force the plugin to render the placeholder, even if the browser has placeholder support:
+The plugin has the option to force to render the placeholder through it, even if the browser has placeholder support:

     $(document).ready(function(){